Ramiyashree/MapReduce_CS441/README.md

 The output of every task can be located under OutputFiles folder You can see two output files from reach reduce task.

-Task1/Task3/Task4 : One output file containing ERROR/DEBUG/WARN and another with INFO.
+task1/Task3/Task4 : One output file containing ERROR/DEBUG/WARN and another with INFO.

-Task2 : One output file would be empty because my logfile doesn't have any hour between (1-12) but the other file with 13,15,17,18 which is between(13-24).
+task2 : This is the intermediate output of task2 before sorting.
+This is the output from the Task2Reducer1.
+One output file would be empty because my logfile doesn't have any hour between (1-12) but the other file with 13,15,17,18 which is between(13-24).

+task2MR2 : The final sorted output of the Task2 after sorting is done.
+This is the output from the Task2Reducer2.